Content

 Unfortunately, certain health conditions unrelated to your hair follicles may create a serious risk if you’re dealing with them while using finasteride.

-Specifically, people with urologic and liver conditions may not be able to take finasteride safely.
 Any conditions or medications related to these issues should be shared with a healthcare provider before taking finasteride.

 Additionally, there is a slightly increased risk of developing high-grade prostate cancer as a result of taking finasteride.
 Prostate cancer and prostate enlargement have been associated with 5-alpha reductase inhibitors like dutasteride as well as finasteride.

-Keep in mind, however, that while these issues have been associated with finasteride in research, that was at a dosage of 5 milligrams, which is significantly higher than the recommended finasteride dose of 1 milligram.
+Keep in mind, however, that while these issues have been associated with finasteride in research, it was at a dosage of 5 milligrams, which is significantly higher than the recommended finasteride dose of 1 milligram.

 Here’s how to stay safe when taking finasteride: